And that's not really surprising, because there are two kinds of 'Javi'.

 Bred originally from Siamese, Balinese, and Colorpoint Shorthair lines, the Javanese point colors are red, cream, tortie, tabby (lynx) or tortie-tabby.

-For a time, in the 1980s when the Javanese cat breed originally gained recognition by the CFA, they were registered as a distinct breed, but nowadays they're considered as a division of the Balinese breed.
+For a while in the 1980s, when the Javanese breed originally gained recognition by the CFA, they were registered as a separate and distinct breed, but nowadays they're considered as a sub-division of the Balinese breed.

 This first kind of Javanese has a colorpoint coat pattern, long, silky fur (ideally, around two inches long) and a thick furry tail, which is usually described as 'plume-like'.
 In order to achieve this plume, the tail hair should be longer than the coat hair.